My Tokyo Guide

 One minute walk from Senzoku-ike Station (Tokyu Ikegami Line)

 Chill out under the cherry blossoms in springtime at Inokashira Pond, the source of one of the great rivers of Tokyo.
 Inokashira Pond feeds the Kanda River, which runs across Tokyo to the Sumida River, some 25 kilometers to the west.
-It is said that the third Tokugawa shogun, Iemitsu, gave the pond its name, which means “source of the water supply” as the Kanda Canal provided water to Edo, the former name for Tokyo.
-Easily accessible from Inokashira-koen or Kichijoji stations, the pond snakes through Inokashira Park, a luscious greenspace with both a lowland zone around the pond, fringed by about 200 cherry trees, and a highland section centering on Gotenyama, a wooded area of oaks and other trees.
+It is said that the third Tokugawa shogun, Iemitsu, gave the pond its name, which means “source of the water supply, ” as the Kanda Canal provided water to Edo, the former name for Tokyo.
+Easily accessible from Inokashira-koen or Kichijoji Stations, the pond snakes through Inokashira Park, a luscious greenspace with both a lowland zone around the pond, fringed by about 200 cherry trees, and a highland section centering on Gotenyama, a wooded area of oaks (inushide, kunugi and konara) and other trees.
 Recreational facilities abound at Inokashira.
 Aside from picnicking and boat rentals around the pond, the adjacent Inokashira Park Zoo and Ghibli Museum (reservations required) are popular year-round.
 Birdwatchers can spot pintail, tufted and mallard ducks in autumn and winter, as well as spot-billed and mandarin ducks throughout the year.
 This relaxing park has something for everyone.

 Inokashira Park, Gotenyama, Musashino, Tokyo